Cyphrme/Coze/README.md

 to be cryptographic agile by making cryptographic primitive switching easy.
 Note that using a single primitive is perfectly fine for cryptographic agility, but hard coding systems to use only one primitive is not.
-Simultaneous support for multiple primitives is an additional, but secondary, perk.
+Simultaneous support for multiple primitives is a secondary perk.

 #### JSON?
 - (2017, Bray)      https://datatracker.ietf.org/doc/html/rfc8259